-References in this Proxy Statement to the actions of "the Company," "us," "we" or "STERIS" (or its Board of Directors, Committees of its Board of Directors, or its Directors and/or officers) or any similar references relating to periods from and after the consummation of the Redomiciliation should be construed as references to the actions of the Company (or where appropriate, its Board of Directors, Committees of its Board or its Directors and/or officers) unless the context requires otherwise, and references in this Proxy Statement to the actions of "the Company," "us," "we" or "STERIS" (or its Board of Directors, Committees of its Board or its Directors and/or officers) unless the context requires otherwise, and references in this Proxy Statement to the actions of "the Company," "us," "we" or "STERIS" (or its Board of Directors, Committees of its Board of Directors, and or officers) or any similar references relating to periods before the consummation of the Redomiciliation should be construed as references to the actions of Old STERIS or STERIS Corporation, as applicable (or, where appropriate, their respective Boards of Directors, Committees of their respective Board of Directors, or their respective Directors and/or officers) unless the context requires otherwise.
+References in this Proxy Statement to the actions of "the Company," "us," "we" or "STERIS" (or its Board of Directors, Committees of its Board of Directors, or its Directors and/or officers) or any similar references relating to periods from and after the consummation of the Redomiciliation should be construed as references to the actions of the Company (or where appropriate, its Board of Directors, Committees of its Board or its Directors and/or officers) unless the context requires otherwise, and references in this Proxy Statement to the actions of "the Company," "us," "we" or "STERIS" (or its Board of Directors, Committees of its Board of Directors, or any of its Directors and/or officers) or any similar references relating to periods before the consummation of the Redomiciliation should be construed as references to the actions of Old STERIS or STERIS Corporation, as applicable (or, where appropriate, their respective Boards of Directors, Committees of their respective Board of Directors, or their respective Directors and/or officers) unless the context requires otherwise.

-STERIS'S Annual Report to Shareholders, which includes STERIS'S Annual Report on Form 10-K, including consolidated financial statements for the year ended March 31, 2023, but excluding exhibits, and STERIS'S Irish Statutory Accounts accompany this Proxy Statement.
-Requests for copies of exhibits to STERIS'S Annual Report on Form 10-K should be submitted to the Office of the Company Secretary, STERIS plc, 70 Sir John Rogerson'S Quay, Dublin 2, Ireland.
+STERIS's Annual Report to Shareholders, which includes STERIS's Annual Report on Form 10-K, including consolidated financial statements for the year ended March 31, 2023, but excluding exhibits, and STERIS's Irish Statutory Accounts accompany this Proxy Statement.
+Requests for copies of exhibits to STERIS's Annual Report on Form 10-K should be submitted to the Office of the Company Secretary, STERIS plc, 70 Sir John Rogerson's Quay, Dublin 2, Ireland.
 A nominal fee may be charged for Exhibits (which fee will be limited to the expenses we incur in providing you with the requested exhibits).
 STERIS's Annual Report on Form 10-K, including exhibits, and STERIS's Irish Statutory Accounts are also available free of charge through our website in the "Online IR Kit" in the "Shareholder Resources" section of steris-ir.com.
 Nothing contained on or accessible through that website shall be deemed to be part of this Proxy Statement.